Updated May 9th 2021

 Personal Protective Equipment (PPE) Guidance for Workplaces

-The information below are helpful flyers that can be printed and used in your employment setting for education and awareness.
+The information below includes helpful flyers that can be printed and used in your employment setting for education and awareness.
 Please click on the link and the flyers will open in a new page for printing.

 - Personal Protective Equipment (PPE) Requirements for possible occupational exposures to COVID-19 – Low risk and High Risk Settings